jupyterhub/nbgitpuller/README.md

 3. If a file exists locally but is untracked by git (maybe someone uploaded it manually), then rename the file, and pull in remote copy.

-# When to use / not use nbgitpuller
+# When to use nbgitpuller

 You should use this when: